e271828e/Flight.jl/docs/src/index.md

 `Flight.jl` offers a powerful and versatile framework for aircraft modeling, analysis and simulation.
 Its design fully leverages Julia's expressiveness, extensibility and performance.

-It is architected in three distinct layers:
+It is organized in three distinct layers:

 - A lightweight, domain-agnostic engine for modeling and simulation of complex systems with hybrid dynamics (`FlightCore`).